-An adult who has a BLL $\geq$ 25 μg/dL was contacted for an interview.
-Interviews were also conducted of individuals with BLLs ranging from 10 to 24 μg/dL if the source of their lead exposure could not be identified from the laboratory report.
-A letter was sent to these individuals explaining Michigan's lead surveillance program and inviting them to answer a 15-20-minute telephone questionnaire about their exposures to lead and any symptoms they may be experiencing.
-The questionnaire collected patient demographic data, work exposure and history information, symptoms related to lead exposure, information on potential lead-using hobbies and non-work-related activities, and the presence of young children in the household to assess possible take-home lead exposures among these children.
+Provider requests were sent for all BLLs that were ≥3.5 μg/dL, unless the source of exposure was already identified or if the report was from an occupational clinic and the name of the employer was identified on the lab report or from previous follow-up in the last five years.
+Additionally, as of December 2022, post cards requesting information about exposure were sent to all individuals with BLL's ≥3.5 μg/dL along with a brochure on take home lead.
+All adults who had a BLL ≥15 μg/dL were contacted for an interview.
+Interviews were also conducted of adults with BLLs ranging from 3.5 to 15 μg/dL if the source of their lead exposure could not be identified from the laboratory report or a provider request.
+A letter was sent to these adults explaining Michigan's lead surveillance program and inviting them to answer a 15-20-minute telephone questionnaire about their exposures to lead and any symptoms they may be experiencing.
+The "Working Safely with Lead" brochure was sent with each initial interview letter.
+The questionnaire collected patient demographic data, work exposure and history information, symptoms related to lead exposure, information on potential lead-using hobbies, source of drinking water and non-work-related activities, and the presence of young children in the household to assess possible take-home lead exposures among these children.
 Trained interviewers administered the questionnaire.
+Five attempts to call an individual at various times and days were attempted before an individual was considered unreachable.